 The recent series of global headlines have acted as a catalyst for action, for many an investor.
 Given the progress and trading profits we have seen the markets make over the last 6 months, it stands to reason that a pause for breath is far more likely to happen, especially on knee jerk news headlines.

-Korea’s decision to up its missile testing and related rhetoric, followed by a US response of increased B52 sorties generally would be expected to impact on Gold (safer haven).
-Currently we are trading a calendar spread in Newcrest mining, with the expectation of a push higher in gold prices.
-On the subject of B52’s – not the sort of thing you want coming at you, even though they have been in service for almost 60 years!
-My parents live near a former US B52 base, in the UK, and having seen them in action in Bosnia, Gulf Wars 1 &2, and Afghanistan – their psychological impact alone, not to mention “Armageddon capable” cargo should be enough to placate things for a while, allowing the UN’s sanctions to bite even harder in the North of the peninsular.
+Korea’s decision to up its missile testing and related rhetoric.
+Followed by a US response of increased B52 sorties generally would expect to impact Gold (safer haven).
+Currently, we are trading a calendar spread in Newcrest mining.
+With the expectation of a push higher in gold prices.
+On the subject of B52’s – not the sort of thing you want coming at you.
+Even though they have been in service for almost 60 years!
+My parents live near a former US B52 base, in the UK.
+And having seen them in action in Bosnia, Gulf Wars 1 &2, and Afghanistan – their psychological impact alone, not to mention “Armageddon capable” cargo should be enough to placate things for a while.
+Allowing the UN’s sanctions to bite even harder in the North of the peninsular.

 The actual impact of Cyprus should be minimal in the big scheme of things.
 As a nation, it has a smaller economic capacity than the city of San Diego, was one comparison I heard this week – as such it is not too big to fail – to give an alternative view – Cyprus has a GDP of $12bn – Apple has a cash pile of $137bn!